badlydrawnben/eleventy-guide/src/posts/005-intro-ssg.md

   command = "DEBUG=* eleventy"
 ```

-Whenever the contents of the `_site` folder in the Github repo changes, Netlify will rebuild and redeploy the site automatically.
+Whenever a push is made to the Github repo, Netlify will rebuild and redeploy the site automatically.

 ### The 'static' part of Static Site Generators